-As stated, the algorithm provides a set of strongest postconditions calculated for distinctive paths that reach the goal state (location) in PTAn.
+As stated, the algorithm provides a set of strongest postconditions calculated for distinctive paths that reach the goal state (location) in the PTAn.
 Finally, to get the actual strongest postcondition, we simplify the set SP.
 The strongest postcondition can be simplified as follows:

-$$\forall (A,\pi)i \in SP : \bigcup{j \neq i} (A,\pi)j \not\sqsubseteq{inf} (A,\pi)i$$
+$$\forall (A,\pi)i \in \mathrm{SP} : \bigcup{j \neq i} (A,\pi)j \not\sqsubseteq{inf} (A,\pi)i$$

 The simplification assumes that each symbolic priced state that is not included into the reunion of all other symbolic priced states is subtracted.
-For more details regarding simplification, we refer the reader to [7,11].
+For more details regarding simplification, we refer the reader to [7, 12].

 Example revisited.
 To illustrate our approach, we recall the simple service shown in Fig. 2.
-In the automaton, it is possible to delay either in location $I_0$ or $I_1$ .
-Location $I_2$ is assumed to be the final location.
-From $I_0$ , it is possible to take a self-loop, for maximum two times (integer n is initially set to two) and then take one of the available edges, or directly take one of the edges that lead to location $I_1$ , and finally end up in location $I_2$ .
-Staying in locations $I_0$ or $I_1$ or taking any of the available edges increases the accumulated cost, annotated via the cost variable.
-We are interested in calculating the minimum cost for reaching the final location ( $I_2$ ) and the respective strongest postcondition.
+In the automaton, it is possible to delay either in location l_0 or l_1 .
+Location l_2 is assumed to be the final location.
+From l_0 , it is possible to take a self-loop, for maximum two times (integer n is initially set to two) and then take one of the available edges, or directly take one of the edges that lead to location l_1 , and finally end up in location l_2 .
+Staying in locations l_0 or l_1 or taking any of the available edges increases the accumulated cost, modeled by cost variable.
+We are interested in calculating the minimum cost for reaching the final location (l_2) and the respective strongest postcondition.

-Let us now assume that our service is annotated with precondition p, which we assume satisfied, and postcondition q, which represents the service requirement, as follows:
+Let us now assume that our service is annotated with precondition p, which we assume satisfied, and postcondition q, which represents the service requirement, as follows: $p = (x = 0 \land y = 0)$

-$$p = (x = 0 \land y = 0)$$ $$q = (1 \le res \le 10 \land x \le y)$$
+$$q = (1 \le res \le 10 \land x \le y)$$

-In the above, x and y are clock variables, n is an integer variable that bounds the number of loop iterations in location $l_0$ , and res is the variable modeling the resource usage of the original service.
+In the above, x and y are clock variables, n is an integer variable that bounds the number of loop iterations in location l_0 , and res is the variable modeling the resource usage of the original service.
 In the corresponding PTAn representation, res translates into the automaton's cost variable.
 By verifying q, within the minimum cost reachability context, we want to check whether our service consumes at least 1 unit of resource, for the system to be considered correct.